Battle of Roßbrunn: Fighting at Uettingen and Roßbrunn

-The 2nd combined infantry brigade of the Prussian Flies Division under Major General Ludwig von Korth occupied Uettingen with two battalions late on July 25 and moved into night quarters west of the village with the majority of the battalions.
+The 2nd Combined Infantry Brigade under Major General Ludwig von Korth, part of the Prussian Division Flies, occupied Uettingen with two battalions late on 25 July and moved into night quarters west of the village with the majority of the brigade.

-The Bavarian 2nd Division under Major General Maximilian von Feder and the Bavarian 4th Division under Major General Jakob von Hartmann were set up near Roßbrunn.
-The entire rest of the Bavarian Army was concentrated behind it between Hettstadt and Waldbrunn.
+The Bavarian 2nd Division under Major General Maximilian von Feder and the Bavarian 4th Division under Major General Jakob von Hartmann were positioned near Roßbrunn.
+The rest of the Bavarian Army was concentrated behind it between Hettstadt and Waldbrunn.

 At 4 a.m., units of the Bavarian 5th Infantry Regiment attacked the Prussians in Uettingen.